COVID-19 NOTICE AND REOPENING UPDATES

 Trails and Open Spaces

 At this time, fields are available for reservation by Manchester residents or organizations only.
-Priority will be given to Manchester youth and schools.
+Priority will be given to Manchester schools and youth.
 Users must follow the Governor’s current guidance on amateur and youth sports.

 At this time, requests to reserve park spaces for organized events are being entertained on a case-by-case basis.
 As a general rule, events that allow for attendees to consistently distance themselves from one another are more likely to be approved.

-Park restrooms at Livingston Park and Crystal Lake Park are OPEN.
-Restrooms are receiving high-frequency and enhanced cleanings.
+The restrooms at Livingston Park are open.
+They are receiving high-frequency and enhanced cleanings.

 The Parks, Recreation & Cemetery Division manages over 1,400 acres of City and School District property, as well as recreational programs that reach thousands of residents each year.